maxfronek/wedding/wedding_website/pages/party.md

     content: |
       Adelaide and Alyse danced together growing up, and even though Adelaide was always the teacher's favorite, the two of them always had many laughs walking to [dance class](#){:data-tooltip="PEN15"}.
 Adelaide has always been fearless and taken risks, like spending a year abroad in Italy while the rest of us were in boring regular high school.

       Though there's a lot more distance between them these days, and Adelaide's busy running [Sun Valley's best Italian restaurant](https://www.ketchum-enoteca.com/){:data-tooltip="Enoteca!" target="_blank"} and raising her chickens, they still enjoy every second they can get together.
-Alyse has been overjoyed to watch Adelaide become a wife and a mom, and can't wait to have her standing with her on the big day.
+Alyse has been overjoyed to watch Adelaide become a wife and a madre, and can't wait to have her standing with her on the big day.
     picture: "/assets/images/party/adelaide-2.jpg"
 #  - block_id: image
 #    img_url: |
 #      https://images.unsplash.com/photo-1600276076396-8b0ef9ca8de6?auto=format&fit=crop&q=80&w=2671&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D
   - block_id: city
     content: Groomsmen
+    gradient: true
   - block_id: hotel
     heading: Melissa Sanchez
     role: Best Mel